parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

    .. image:: ../images/big-ip-4.jpg
    .. image:: ../images/big-ip-4.5.jpg

-12. Navigate back to DNS > GSLB > Pools > Pool List, select 'gslbPool' and click the 'Members' tab.
+12. Navigate back to DNS > GSLB > Pools > Pool List, select 'gslbPool' but, this time, click the 'Members' tab.

    .. image:: ../images/big-ip-5.jpg

 13. Here we will check the boxes next to 'nginx2' and 'nginx3' and click 'Enable' to add them in to the load balancing pool.
-    Refresh the page by clicking the 'Members' tab again and you will see the new members become active.
+    Refresh the page by clicking the 'Members' tab again and you will see the new members become active (it may take several seconds).
     Now click the 'Statistics' tab again and we are ready to test the configuation.

    .. image:: ../images/big-ip-6.jpg